jeffersonsilvazup/poc-service-kafka-topic/README.md

 ```

-After executing the above commands, create a table in DynamoDB with the name 'QrCode' and an 'id' attribute of Scalar type String and HASH partition key.
+After executing the above commands, create a table in DynamoDB with the name 'QrCode' and a 'id' attribute of Scalar type String and HASH partition key.

 ### Routes